 Van Thielen T, van den Hauwe L, Van Goethem JW, Parizel PM.
 Current status of imaging of the spine and anatomical features.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
-Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+Grainger & Allison's Diagnostic Radiology.
 7th ed.
 Philadelphia, PA: Elsevier: 2021:chap 47.

 Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.